mzimmer77/Engineering_4_Notebook/README.md

 [My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/Countdown%20P4.py).

 ### Reflection
-I had to again use the previous code and I had to add in my srvo which I had to find the wirig to on [this website](https://docs.arduino.cc/learn/electronics/servo-motors).
+I had to again use the previous code and I had to add in my srvo which I had to find the wiring to on [this website](https://docs.arduino.cc/learn/electronics/servo-motors).
 I had to bring it to 3.3v and I ended up using the 28th PWM port which just made the wiring look nicer.
 I learned that I had to put the servo angles to start at 0 so it wouldn't move until prompted at the end.
-I also used this part digitalio.Pull.UP because I chnaged where my GND was and where I was pulling from.
+I also used this part digitalio.Pull.UP because I changed where my GND was and where I was pulling from.

 &nbsp;